SAP-samples/ui5-typescript-helloworld/README.md

 #### The entry point for Unit tests

-[`webapp/test/testsuite.qunit.html`](webapp/test/testsuite.qunit.html) is the entry point for running the tests, it loads QUnit etc. and finally, once UI5 is launched, it loads the list of tests configured in `webapp/test/unit/unitTests.qunit.ts`.
+The main entry point for running tests is [`webapp/test/testsuite.qunit.html`](webapp/test/testsuite.qunit.html).
+This file initializes the testing framework (QUnit) and serves as the consolidated starting point for all tests.

+From this entry point, you can choose to run either unit or integration tests.
+When the **unit/unitTests** link is selected, the UI5 framework is launched, and it loads the list of test cases specified in [`webapp/test/unit/unitTests.qunit.ts`](webapp/test/unit/unitTests.qunit.ts).
+A shortcut to launch directly the unit tests is [`test/Test.qunit.html?testsuite=test-resources/ui5/typescript/helloworld/testsuite.qunit&test=unit/unitTests`](test/Test.qunit.html?testsuite=test-resources/ui5/typescript/helloworld/testsuite.qunit&test=unit/unitTests)

 #### The list of tests in `webapp/test/unit/unitTests.qunit.ts`